 Once you’re done painting and they have dried go ahead and pull your vinyl off.

 I like to give a slightly distressed look to them at this point.
 I get out my handy dandy Ryobi Cordless Orbital Sander and lightly sand down all of the edges, and even over the top.

 Didn’t this turn out gorgeous?!
-I just love the simplicity of this project, easy to find supplies, and the vintage style end result.
-Like I said.
-My all-time favorite holiday sign!
+I just love the simplicity of this project, the easy-to-find supplies, and the vintage-style end result.